Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Owns his own tech companies.

 Platform: Ahmed previously challenged Krishnamoorthi for the seat in 2022.
 Expand early childhood education.
-Supporting a tax break for the middle class.
+Supports a tax break for the middle class.
 End tariffs.
-Support a ceasefire in Ukraine and humanitarian aid.
-Support clean energy and electric vehicles.
+Supports a ceasefire in Ukraine and humanitarian aid.
+Supports clean energy and electric vehicles.
 For more information go to Ahmed’s campaign page.

 Occupation: Hanover Park Trustee.